skiptools/skip-sql/README.md

-SQLite does not have any dedicated column type that handles date fields (see [Date And Time Functions](https://sqlite.org/lang_datefunc.html#overview)), but it can handle dates encoded either as a ISO-8601 string in a column of type TEXT, or in a numeric column containing the number of seconds 1970-01-01.
+SQLite does not have any dedicated column type that handles date fields (see [Date And Time Functions](https://sqlite.org/lang_datefunc.html#overview)), but it can handle dates encoded either as a ISO-8601 string in a column of type TEXT, or in a numeric column containing the number of seconds since January 1, 1970.

 Examples of mapping to each type are as follows: